Learning Binding Affinities via Fine-tuning of Protein and Ligand Language Models

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Accurate in-silico prediction of protein-ligand binding affinity is essential for efficient hit identification in large molecular libraries.
-Commonly used structure-based methods such as giga-docking often fail to rank compounds effectively, and free energy-based approaches, while accurate, are too computationally intensive for large-scale screening.
-Existing deep learning models struggle to generalize to new targets or drugs, and current evaluation methods do not reflect real-world performance accurately.
-We introduce BALM , a deep learning framework that predicts b inding a ffinity using pretrained protein and ligand l anguage m odels.
-BALM learns experimental binding affinities by optimizing cosine similarity in a shared embedding space.
-We also propose improved evaluation strategies with diverse data splits and metrics to better assess model performance.
-Using the BindingDB dataset, BALM shows strong generalization to unseen drugs, scaffolds, and targets.
-It excels in few-shot scenarios for targets such as USP7 and Mpro , outperforming traditional machine learning and docking methods, including AutoDock Vina.
-Adoption of the target-based evaluation methods proposed will allow for more stringent evaluation of machine learning-based scoring tools.
-Frameworks such as BALM show good performance, are computationally efficient, and are highly adaptable within this evaluation setting, making them practical tools for early-stage drug discovery screening.
+Commonly used structure-based methods such as docking often fail to rank compounds effectively, and free energy-based approaches, while accurate, are too computationally intensive for large-scale screening.
+Existing deep learning models struggle to generalize to new targets or drugs, and current evaluation methods often do not accurately reflect real-world performance.
+We introduce BALM , a deep learning framework that predicts b inding a ffinity using pre-trained protein and ligand l anguage m odels.
+We also propose improved evaluation strategies with diverse data sets and metrics to assess model performance to new targets better.
+Using the BindingDB dataset, BALM generalises unseen drugs, scaffolds, and targets.
+In few-shot scenarios for targets such as USP7 and Mpro , it outperforms traditional machine learning and docking methods, including AutoDock Vina.
+Adoption of our target-based evaluation methods will allow a more stringent evaluation of machine learning-based scoring tools.
+Our protein prediction framework shows good performance, is computationally efficient, and is highly adaptable within this evaluation setting, making it practical for early-stage drug discovery screening.